Hendrix Lapierre: Playing career

 On October 6, 2020, Lapierre was selected by the Washington Capitals with the 22nd overall pick in the 2020 NHL entry draft.
 He was signed to a three-year, entry-level contract with the Capitals on October 27, 2020.

 Following his third season of major junior hockey with the Chicoutimi Saguenéens of the Quebec Major Junior Hockey League (QMJHL), Lapierre was traded to Acadie–Bathurst Titan in exchange for two junior players and four draft selections on June 23, 2021.

 Lapierre made his NHL debut for the Capitals on October 13, 2021, at home against the New York Rangers.
 He scored his first NHL goal in the second period of that game on an assist from T. J. Oshie.
 In 2023, and 2024, Lapierre won the Calder Cup with the Hershey Bears, the farm team of the Washington Capitals.
 He was named the MVP of the 2024 Calder Cup playoffs.

+On June 25, 2026, Lapierre was traded to the Pittsburgh Penguins in exchange for a 2027 third-round pick and a 2028 fifth-round pick.